skuldomg/shippingProfits/README.md

 # Limitations
 * Currently, I **do not account for exchange rates**.
 All currencies are assumed with a 1:1 conversion rate, which is obviously not the case in-game.
 For the moment, you will need to manually check the exchange rates to see whether or not they negatively influence the route.
 * **Fuel costs** are not accounted for, as they can vary wildly.
 You will still need to subtract those from your profit.
+* **Check the actual amount of buy/sell orders in-game!** The script calculates profits based off of a whole shipload worth of products, and you may not be able to actually buy/sell the product in that amount in-game.
+The calculation will only give you a starting point to see at a glance where profits may lie.
+Always double check manually!

 # Errors
 If you get an error that looks something like this: